Anna Tsybuleva: Early life and education

 Tsybuleva was born in 1990.
 Her mother, Svetlana Tsybuleva, was a musician and art historian, and her father, a radio physicist.
 Tsybuleva was raised in Nizhny Arkhyz in Karachay-Cherkessia, Russia.
 She played the piano from the age of six, at first taught by her mother, and also briefly played the violin.
 She attended the Shostakovich Music School in Volgodonsk (2000–3) and the Moscow Central Music School (2003–9).
 In 2009, she went to the Moscow Conservatory (in the class of professor Ludmila Roschina), graduating in 2014 and starting post-graduate study there, as well as at the City of Basel Music Academy (in the class of Claudio Martinez Mehner) in Switzerland.
 Her teachers include Elena Vorobyova, Ludmila Roschina and the Spanish pianist, Claudio Martínez Mehner.

 Career and awards

 Tsybuleva has won several Russian piano competitions including the Russian National Piano Competition at Rostov (2001), the International Piano Competition at Murmansk (2002) and the Nasedkin International Piano Competition at Yaroslavl.
 She won the International Piano Competition SEILER at Kitzingen, Germany (2003) and the International Piano Competition at Ibla, Italy (2011).
-In 2012, she won the Emil Gilels International Piano Competition at Odessa, Ukraine, and also came fourth in the Hamamatsu International Piano Competition in Japan.
+In 2012, she won the Emil Gilels International Piano Competition at Odesa, Ukraine, and also came fourth in the Hamamatsu International Piano Competition in Japan.
 In 2015, she won the Leeds International Piano Competition in the UK, the second woman to do so.

 She has performed internationally with orchestras including the Tokyo Symphony Orchestra, Royal Philharmonic Orchestra and The Hallé, as well as with Russian orchestras including the Saint Petersburg Philharmonic Orchestra.